barryclark/jekyll-now/_drafts/2021-12-13-promises-unfulfilled-handling-promise-errors.md

 ![](/images/posts/2021-12-13-promises-unfulfilled-handling-promise-errors/detour.jpeg)

+## Why not `async` / `await`?

+At Maxwell, we tend to prefer `async` / `await` for handling asynchronous functionality.
+With `async` / `await`, we can use `try` / `catch` blocks to handle any errors and avoid any need to catch errors on a Promise directly.

+However, `async` / `await` is just syntactic sugar around Promises.
+By learning more about what's going on "under the hood," we can better implement, debug, and describe what our asynchronous code is actually doing.

 ## The two methods of catching rejected Promises

 **Method #1**: The first method to handle a rejected Promise involves adding a second callback to the `.then()` function: